Friday, December 29, 2023

 A misty start after a long night of rain, the garden drenched and green

-Similar angle, sun now starting to rise above the mist, fall colours flooding in
+Similar angle, sun now rising above the mist, fall colours flooding in

 "Retard the sun with gentle mist;